kordless/swarm-ghost/README.md

 ## Swarming Ghost
 Interested in deploying your own blog on the Ghost blogging platform?
-How about doing that at warp speed?
+How about doing that at warp speed with Giant Swarm?

 ![engage](https://raw.githubusercontent.com/kordless/swarm-ghost/master/assets/meme.jpg)

+***Engage.*** - Jean-Luc Picard

 ### Prerequisites